 Prior to the AIOC, Chris worked for nearly 14 years at Azimuth Capital Management (formerly KERN Partners), most recently as a Managing Director.
 Prior to Azimuth, he worked at AIMCo. in the Private Equity and Infrastructure groups.
 Chris holds a Bachelor of Commerce, with Distinction, from the University of Alberta School of Business, is a CFA Charterholder and holds the ICD.D designation.
 He is a member of the CFA Institute Standards of Practice Council, a global committee that helps to develop and promulgate all of the CFA Institute’s ethical standards and a Past President of the Calgary CFA Society.

 My name is Belinda Chille, I am of Aboriginal decent and have worked for the Government of Alberta for 25 years in various ministries.
 I currently work for Justice and Solicitor General within the division of Correctional Services as an Executive Assistant to the Assistant Deputy Minister.
 I have two beautiful daughters, a Scottish son-in-law and a lovely granddaughter.
 My boyfriend’s passion for riding motorcycles has recently become mine and we ride as often as we can.

-Kristen Lawson Board Support
+Kristen Lawson Communications